 The Test: Glenda.

+After volunteering to be my friend’s assistant Webelos (4th and 5th grade Cub Scouts) leader, we learned that one of us had to attend Outdoor Webelos Leader training, or OWL, in order for our den to go camping.
+I readily volunteered after my very positive introduction to Scout campouts the previous April.
+I signed up, paid up, and packed up according to instructions and set out alone, in Friday afternoon rush hour traffic, for Leonard Scout Camp.
 Leonard, as it was called for short, was a beautiful campground located approximately twenty-six miles southwest of Fort Worth near Granbury, Texas.
 I arrived early and watched and listened as the trainers and the other trainees trickled in.
 We weren’t allowed to set up our tents until everyone had arrived and played a meet and greet game.
 Some of the men and women came with friends, chattering and laughing together, and most everyone seemed genial and enthusiastic.
 And then she arrived.

 Her name was Glenda, but when she said it, it sounded like Gleeinda.
 She had no front teeth, and instead of a leader’s uniform shirt, as we were required to wear, she wore a dirty tee-shirt.
 She spoke at one volume—loud—and like fingernails on a chalkboard.
 During the course of the evening campfire, she hooted and hollered, took other people’s food, and even grabbed another campers cell phone, demanding “Gimme that!
 I gotta make me a call.”
 I said a silent prayer of thanks to my Maker for the good life I was living, and to American Airlines for group dental insurance.